Port Francqui incident: Incident

-The ANC now felt they were under attack by the UN, and determined to attack the Port Francqui garrison.
+The ANC now felt they were under attack by the UN and determined to attack the Port Francqui garrison.
 The British and Swedish officers were taken prisoner and marched to the jungle.
-Officer Liedgren was forced to walk into the bush, where he was gunned down by the ANC.
-Next sergeant Åberg was ordered into the bush, however the ANC rifle jammed, and he was ordered to flee by Captain Ralph, which he did while under fire.
-While Åberg got away, Ralph, Brown and Böttiger were executed, and their bodies thrown into a nearby river.
+Officer Liedgren was forced to walk into the bush, where he was shot by the ANC.
+Next, Sergeant Åberg was ordered into the bush but the ANC rifle jammed, and he was ordered to flee by Captain Ralph, which he did while under fire.
+While Åberg got away, Ralph, Brown and Böttiger were killed and their bodies thrown into a nearby river.

-Concurrently, the ANC attacked the Ghanaian forces of Port Francqui, who were scattered about in poor defensive positions and armed with obsolete No. 4 Lee-Enfield rifles, Sterling and M3 submachine guns and Bren light machine guns whereas the ANC were armed with more modern AK-47 and FN FAL rifles, resulting in a massacre where roughly 43 Ghanaians were either killed or drowned attempting to escape in a nearby river.
+Concurrently, the ANC attacked the Ghanaian forces of Port Francqui, who were scattered about in poor defensive positions and armed with obsolete No. 4 Lee-Enfield rifles, Sterling and M3 submachine guns and Bren light machine guns, whereas the ANC were armed with more modern AK-47 and FN FAL rifles, resulting in a massacre where roughly 43 Ghanaians were either killed or drowned attempting to escape in a nearby river.